bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     with the AS through a secondary device, the RC does not provide a mechanism to launch the RO's browser at this URL.

-5. The user authenticates at the AS, taking on the role of the RO.
+5. The RQ authenticates at the AS, taking on the role of the RO.

-6. The user enters the code communicated in (3) to the AS.
+6. The RO enters the code communicated in (3) to the AS.
 The AS validates this code against a current request in process.

 7. As the RO, the user authorizes the pending request from the RC.